Military to Commemorate the Battle of Trafalgar in Gibraltar

 One Hundred Ton Gun

 If you want to see one of the most iconic military monuments in Gibraltar, take a stroll to the Napier of Magdala Battery next to Rosia Bay.
 There you will find the breathtaking 100 Ton Gun which sits at the heart of the battery.
-The huge weapon was built in 1870 and was one of four which were deployed in Gibraltar and Malta.
+The huge weapon was built in 1870 and was one of four that were deployed in Gibraltar and Malta.
 As it stands the one at Rosia Bay is the only 100 Ton Gun remaining in Gibraltar.
 For years it remained crucial to the protection of the area and helped win countless conflicts.

-During the iconic Siege of Gibraltar, Colonel John Drinkwater pushed for the instalment of a library after suffering from a severe lack reading materials during his time in the country.
+During the iconic Siege of Gibraltar, Colonel John Drinkwater pushed for the instalment of a library after suffering from a severe lack of reading materials during his time in the country.
 He thought it was important that the soldiers of the time were allowed to escape the misery of battle in their downtime and keep their minds sharp.
 The colonel himself later became an author and wrote two books about the Siege of Gibraltar.
 Be sure to take a stroll to the gorgeous library building and check out some of the historic books and documents.